Phileosopher/commonplace/bible-2_historical.md

 19. Hezekiah sends for Isaiah who sends a message of deliverance, Sennacherib sends a blasphemous letter, Hezekiah's prayer, Isaiah prophesies Sennacherib's fall, 185,000 Assyrians killed by God that night (Isaiah 37)
 20. Hezekiah's illness and recovery, Hezekiah shows his treasures to Babylon, Manasseh succeeds Hezekiah (2 Chronicles 32:24–31; Isaiah 38:1–8, 39)
 21. Manasseh reigns in Judah, God rebukes Manasseh's idols, Amon reigns in Judah and Josiah succeeds him (2 Chronicles 33)
-22. Josiah reigns in Judah, Josiah funds the temple repairs, Hilkiah finds the Book of the Law and informs Josiah, Josiah repents, Huldah's prophecy (2 Chronicles 34:1-28)
+22. Josiah reigns in Judah, Josiah funds the Temple repairs, Hilkiah finds the Book of the Law and informs Josiah, Josiah repents, Huldah's prophecy (2 Chronicles 34:1-28)
 23. Josiah renews God's covenant, Josiah destroys idolatry, Josiah restores the Passover, Josiah's death, Josiah succeeded by Jehoahaz, Jehoiachim reigns in Judah (2 Chronicles 34:3-7, 34:29-33, 35:1-19, 36:1-8)
 24. Babylon controls Jehoiachim, Jehoiachin reigns in Judah, Jerusalem's captivity, Zekediah reigns in Judah (2 Chronicles 36:9-14, Jeremiah 52:1-11)
-25. Nebuchadnezzar sieges Jerusalem, the temple is destroyed, the captives are carried to Babylon, Gedaliah governs in Judah and is murdered, Jehoiachin released from prison (2 Chronicles 36:15-21, Jeremiah 39:1-10, 40:1-16, 41:1-10, 52:12-34)
+25. Nebuchadnezzar sieges Jerusalem, the Temple is destroyed, the captives are carried to Babylon, Gedaliah governs in Judah and is murdered, Jehoiachin released from prison (2 Chronicles 36:15-21, Jeremiah 39:1-10, 40:1-16, 41:1-10, 52:12-34)

 ## 1 Chronicles